maxlanceund/equal-system/papers/information_projection_framework-en.md

 ---

-## XIV.
+## XV.
 Data Availability Statement

 The code for all numerical simulations in this paper is reproducible in the GitHub repository `maxlanceund/github-random`.
 All simulations were run via GitHub Actions in the cloud.
-The workflow files for the eight experiments are:
+The workflow files for the nine experiments are:

 - `run_ising.yml` (Experiments 1 and 6)
 - `run_quantum.yml` (Experiment 2)